valerino/es-vscraper/readme.md

 ~~~~
 usage: Build gamelist.xml for EmulationStation by querying online databases

-       [-h] [--list_engines] [--engine [ENGINE]] [--to_search [TO_SEARCH]]
+       [-h] [--list_engines] [--engine [ENGINE]]
+       [--engine_params [ENGINE_PARAMS]] [--to_search [TO_SEARCH]]
        [--path [PATH]] [--gamelist_path [GAMELIST_PATH]]
        [--img_path [IMG_PATH]] [--img_index [IMG_INDEX]] [--img_cover]
        [--unattended] [--debug]

 optional arguments:
   -h, --help            show this help message and exit
-         --list_engines        list the available engines
+  --list_engines        list the available engines (and their options, if any)
   --engine [ENGINE]     the engine to use (use --list_engines to check
                         available engines)
+  --engine_params [ENGINE_PARAMS]
+                        custom engine parameters, name=value[,name=value]
   --to_search [TO_SEARCH]
                         the game to search for (full or sub-string), case
                         insensitive, enclosed in " " (i.e. "game")
   --path [PATH]         path to the single game file or path to games folder
   --gamelist_path [GAMELIST_PATH]
                         path to gamelist.xml (default "./gamelist.xml", will
                         be created if not found or appended to)
   --img_path [IMG_PATH]
                         path to the folder where to store images (default
                         "./images")
   --img_index [IMG_INDEX]
                         download image at 0-based index among available images
                         (default 0, first found)
   --img_cover           try to download boxart cover if available, either it
                         will download the first image found
   --unattended          Automatically choose the first found entry in case of
                         multiple entries found (default False, asks on
                         multiple choices)
   --debug               Print scraping result on the console
 ~~~~

 sample usage